 You can pay online using your credit or debit card.

-You can also set up a direct debit by calling 020 8753 6032 and selecting Option 3.
+You can set up a direct debit by calling 020 8753 6032 and selecting Option 3 or or by completing the Direct Debit mandate form (pdf 37KB).
 It’s simple to set up and saves you time and hassle.
 Payments are secure and protected by the Direct Debit Guarantee.

 Other ways to pay

 - Call 020 8753 1930 to pay using your credit or debit card.